openxc/openxc-accessories/docs/directory-structure.rst

 Directory Structure
 ===================

-A flat directory structure is used.
+The following directory structure is used.

 * /root/OpenXCAccessory: